alsalafiyyah/alsalafiyyah.github.io/_posts/salafism/2026/2026-04-20-salafi-manhaj-in-dealing-with-rulers-and-authorities.md

 category: [fatwas,rulers,audios]
 mp3: "https://sounds.binothaimeen.net/storage/uploads/ftawamp3/od_057_30.mp3"
 active: audios
-excerpt: "There is no doubt that the manhaj (methodology) of the Salaf is to be patient with the harm of the rulers, to supplicate for them, and to establish the Friday and Eid prayers with them."
+summary: "There is no doubt that the manhaj (methodology) of the Salaf is to be patient with the harm of the rulers, to supplicate for them, and to establish the Friday and Eid prayers with them."
 muftis:
   shaykh:
     - name: Shaykh Ibn Uthaymeen